-Invest in automation, development practices, and scalability to keep focus on innovation and new business value
+Invest in automation, development practices, and scalability to keep the focus on innovation and new business value

 Along the “AI journey” every company is in danger to end up in a maintenance trap.
-This trap is a situation, where basically all the time of the data scientists goes to maintaining already existing data science and AI solutions.
-This is a result of inefficient development and deployment practices, unclear ways-of-working, and a lack of automated workflows and monitoring.
+This trap is a situation, where all the time the data scientists go to maintaining already existing data science and AI solutions.
+This is a result of inefficient development and deployment practices, unclear ways of working, and a lack of automated workflows and monitoring.
 If not dealt with, this insufficient focus on creating production-ready solutions will result in declining management support as the promised benefits are not achieved.

-When, say, developing an AI-based smart labeling and semi-automated case handling system for a public organisation’s officers, it is highly likely that it is feasible to create many dozens of different AI models for different topic domains the cases – for example applications – relate to.
-While doing this you really want to be in a position where a lot of the maintenance and development related activities are automated, or you will end up doing nothing but maintenance before you have even created all the necessary models.
+When, say, developing an AI-based smart labelling and semi-automated case handling system for a public organisation’s officers, it is likely feasible to create many dozens of different AI models for different topic domains the cases – for example, applications – relate to.
+While doing this you want to be in a position where a lot of the maintenance and development related activities are automated, or you will end up doing nothing but maintenance before you have even created all the necessary models.

 Minimise person dependencies